arianitu/postgres-statefulset/config/README.md

 https://github.com/cyber-republic/elastos-smartweb-service

-The database schemas for ITCSA's project are private and available only under conditions.
+The database schemas for ITCSA's project are private and available only under certain conditions.

 Development is easiest in Docker as opposed to Kubernetes.